space307/effector-react-slots/README.md

 A slot is a place in a component where you can insert any unknown component.
 It's a well-known abstraction used by frameworks such as Vue.js and Svelte.

-Slots arn't present in the React.
+Slots aren't present in the React.
 With React you can achieve this goal using props or React.Context.
 In large projects this is not convenient, because it generates "props hell" or smears the logic.

 Using React with Effector we can achieve slot goals avoiding the problems described above.